 When a Slack extension is added to a channel, Slack users in that channel will be given the opportunity to sign into PagerDuty to associate their Slack and PagerDuty accounts.
-Whenever an incident is triggered, the trigger message in Slack will show an acknowledge button and a resolve button.
+Whenever an incident is triggered, the trigger message in Slack will show an acknowledge button, a resolve button, and a button to add notes.
 Users who have associated their Slack and PagerDuty accounts will respond as their PagerDuty users when using these buttons, keeping records of their actions from Slack consistent with actions from other clients in your analytics.
 If they do not have permissions to respond in PagerDuty, they will be unable to respond in Slack.
 Optionally, users who have not associated accounts will be unable to modify the state of the incident.

-When you use the option to only allow PagerDuty users to acknowledge/resolve incidents from Slack, they will be prompted to link their Slack user to the PagerDuty account.
+When you use the option to only allow PagerDuty users to acknowledge/resolve or add notes to incidents from Slack, they will be prompted to link their Slack user to the PagerDuty account.
 Once they have done that, any action they perform will show their PagerDuty user taking action on the incident.
-Users who have not linked their accounts yet will be be unable to take action, and instead will be prompted again to link accounts.
+Users who have not linked their accounts yet will be unable to take action, and instead will be prompted again to link accounts.

 In this case, you’ll set up the new extension the same way as outlined above, then you can delete the old webhook.